 Herbert, Frank.
 Dune

 I was born in the mountains of Minas Gerais, Brazil, and raised in Itatiaia, in the mountains of Rio de Janeiro.
 My early scientific knowledge was gifted to me by my parents and godfather, despite their lack of formal education.
-My spirituality was greatly influenced by the teachings of my grandmother, Iracema, a spiritual child of Nhá Chica.
+Rooted in Christian Catholic values, my spirituality was greatly influenced by the teachings of my grandmother, Iracema, a devoted follower of Nhá Chica.

 Today, my research is primarily rooted in exploring the unification of (loop) quantum gravity and the standard model of particle physics through the interconnections between lattice gauge theory, topological quantum computing, quasicrystals, and spin foams.
 My goal is to open-source the ‘code’ of reality, a pursuit that aims to unveil the foundational codes governing the universe.
 This fascination is a natural progression from my Ph.D. work in physics, where I explored an advanced aspect of the confinement problem in gauge theories using the superfield formalism.
 My publications during this period provide a rigorous exploration of these themes, which continue to fuel my current projects.
 But to understand how I reached this point, we have to travel back to my early academic journey.